 Furthermore, we occasionally enter into volume purchase agreements with our larger customers, and these agreements may provide for certain volume purchase incentives, such as credits toward future purchases.
 We believe that these arrangements are beneficial to our long-term business, as they are designed to encourage our customers to purchase higher volumes of our products.
 However, these arrangements could require us to recognize a reduced level of revenue for the products that are initially purchased, to account for the potential future credits or other volume purchase incentives.
+Our volume purchase agreements require significant estimation for the amounts to be accrued depending upon the estimate of volume of future purchases.
+As such, we are required to update our estimates of the accruals on a periodic basis.
+Until the earnings process is complete, our estimates could differ in comparison to actuals.
 As a result, these volume purchase arrangements, while expected to be beneficial to our business over time, could materially and adversely affect our results of operations in near-term periods, including the revenue we can recognize on product sales and therefore our gross margins.